epferrari/dotfiles/README.md

 **Note:** if you already have some commands in .bashrc or .bash_profile you would like to keep, just place them in the file **~/.localrc**.

+## Theme Selection
+To set a theme, set the name to the ZSH_THEME environment variable in the ~/.localrc file.
+For example, add the following line:
+  ZSH_THEME="robbyrussell"

 ## Bash Aliases

 ### General